MyPureCloud/developer-center-blog/source/2022-11-09-Introduction-to-Skill-Group/index.md

 <dxui:OpenAPIExplorer verb="get" path="/api/v2/routing/skillgroups"/>

-Remember this API is paginated so if you have more than 25 skill groups defined, you will need to call this API endpoint for the page of data returned.
+Remember this API is paginated so if you have more than 25 skill groups defined, you will need to call to account for pagination in your code.
+The `GET /api/v2/routing/skillsgroup` API does pagination a little bit differently from the previous APIs in that the API does not allow you to directly access the next page of data by incrementing the page number.
+Instead, you need to use the URI presented in the `nextUri` attribute to retrieve the next page of data.
+The `nextUri` contains an `after` token which is passed as a query parameter in the API uri.

 You can also use the Genesys Cloud CLI to retrieve all of the skill groups by using the following Genesys Cloud CLI: